upstox/upstox-php/examples/websocket/market_data/README.md

-# Market Stream feed websocket client
+# Portfolio Stream Feed WebSocket Client

 This PHP project demonstrates how to connect to the Upstox WebSocket API for streaming live market data.
 It fetches market data for a list of instrument keys and decodes the incoming protobuf data to a JSON format.

 ## Getting Started

+We recommend using the v3 WebSocket over the v2 version for enhanced functionality.
+For an example, please refer to the [V3 Example](v3).
-These instructions will help you run the sample websocket client.
+These instructions will help you run the sample v2 websocket client.

 ### Prerequisites